Albert Hopoate (rugby league, born 2001)

 Albert Hopoate (born 25 February 2001) is an Australian professional rugby league footballer who plays as a er or for the Warrington Wolves in the Super League.

-He previously played for the Manly Warringah Sea Eagles in the NRL.
+He previously played for the Manly Warringah Sea Eagles and the Canberra Raiders in the NRL.

 Background

 Hopoate is of Tongan descent through his father John Hopoate who was an Australian, Tongan and New South Wales State of Origin representative.
-His elder brothers William Hopoate and Jamil Hopoate also play rugby league professionally, for St. Helens and Brisbane Broncos respectively.
+His brothers William Hopoate, Lehi Hopoate and Jamil Hopoate also play rugby league professionally.
+His younger sister, Kalosipani, plays for the Canterbury-Bankstown Bulldogs NRLW side.

 Albert played his junior rugby league for the Beacon Hill Bears, before being signed by the Manly Warringah Sea Eagles.
+He attended St Augustine's in Brookvale.

 Playing career

 Early years

 Hopoate rose through the grades at the Manly-Warringah club, playing for their Harold Matthews Cup and S. G. Ball Cup sides, also appearing for the New South Wales under-16s side in 2017.
 He also played for the Australian Schoolboys rugby union team, New South Wales National Youth rugby sevens and Australian World Schools rugby sevens teams in 2017.